 Trauma or Injury: Accidental impacts to the nose, such as those from sports, falls, or vehicle accidents, can alter the shape of the cartilage and lead to the formation of bumps.
 Even minor, repeated trauma from habits like glasses pressing on the nose can contribute over time.

 Surgical Modifications: Previous nasal surgeries, especially those involving modifications to the nasal tip, can leave residual bumps.
-These may result from scar tissue, imperfect techniques, or incomplete healing post-surgery.
+These may result from scar tissue, imperfect techniques, or incomplete healing post-.

 Ageing Process: As individuals age, natural changes in skin elasticity and cartilage density can lead to the formation of bumps.
 The skin’s decreasing ability to smooth over underlying cartilage can make even minor irregularities more visible.